CosmosContracts/roadmap/proposals/3-improve-infra.md

-# Juno Roadmap: Proposal 3
+# Juno Roadmap: Proposal 3 - Reduction of the Validator Set

 ## Summary